Diversity & STEM (Science, Technology, Engineering, & Math)

 Brown, E. R., Smith, J. L., Thoman, D. B., Allen, J., & Muragishi, G. (2015).
 From bench to bedside: A communal utility value intervention to enhance students’ biomedical science motivation.
 Journal of Educational Psychology.

 Underrepresentation of Women & Men in Gender-Role Incongruent Domains

-Allen, J. & Gervais, S. (In press).
+Allen, J. & Gervais, S. (2017).
 The femininity-money incongruity hypothesis: Money and femininity reminders undermine women’s cognitive performance.
 Psychology of Women Quarterly.

 Allen, J. & Smith, J. L. (2011).
 The influence of sexuality stereotypes on men’s experience of gender-role incongruence.
 Psychology of Men and Masculinity, 12, 77-96.

 Objectification/Body Image Interventions